guardian/scribe/README.md

 An underlying layer for composing a custom rich text editor, with patches for browser inconsistencies and sensible defaults.

+**Please note:** There is a lot of missing documentation for Scribe and many of its plugins.
+We plan to improve this, however in the meantime we encourage you to look at the code.
+Scribe is very small in comparison to other libraries of its kind.

 ## Core

 At the core of Scribe we have: